subframe7536/vscode-custom-ui-style/README.md

 }
 ```

-To disable all external resources, setup:
+To disable all external resources, set the load strategy to `"disable"`:

 ```jsonc
 {